How To Say Period In Spanish

 Scientific and Medical Terminology

 In scientific and medical contexts, the terminology used is more precise and formal.
-"La menstruación" is the standard term used in medical textbooks, research papers, and clinical settings.
+And "La menstruación" is the standard term used in medical textbooks, research papers, and clinical settings.
 Doctors and healthcare professionals will typically use this term when discussing menstrual health with patients.

 Other related medical terms include: